datasert/cronjs/README.md

 ]
 ```

-Second argument is `MatchOptions` with any of following fields.
+Second argument is `MatchOptions` with any of the following fields.

 | Field            | Type                      | Default Value | Description                                                                                                                           |
 | ---------------- | ------------------------- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------- |